5.10a YDS 6a French 18 Ewbanks VI+ UIAA 18 ZA E1 5a British

 Direct Northwest Face of Turkey Dome

-This route is pleasantly sustained and suited to the slab aficionado.
-If you aren't armed with fundamental sandslab technique, expect both pitches to feel a grade harder.
+This route is pleasantly sustained and suits the slab aficionado.
 Biophiles will dig the psychedelic lichen on the first pitch.
-At sunset, this side of the dome seems to emanate golden light from within, and the black-breasted swifts love it.
+At sunset, this side of the dome seems to emanate golden light from within, and the black-breasted swifts love flittering upon it.

-Starting the second pitch during the ground-up first ascent, I unexpectedly ripped out of a stance while drilling a bolt and took a 15-foot ledge fall with All the Sharp Things on me.
+Etymology: Starting the second pitch during the ground-up first ascent, I unexpectedly slipped a precarious stance while drilling a bolt and took a 15-foot ledge fall with All the Sharp Things on me.
 Good times!

 Pitch 1 (5.8, 100', 7 bolts): Ascend the lichenous crimp-ladder and finish on a balancy headwall.
 Two-bolt chain anchor on scenic ledge.